 CELPIP focuses on Canadian English, which includes some unique vocabulary and expressions that may be harder to understand for international students.

-Module | IELTS | CELPIP |
+| Module | IELTS | CELPIP |

-1. Listening Modules | The IELTS Listening test lasts for 30 minutes.
+| 1.
+Listening Modules | The IELTS Listening test lasts for 30 minutes.
 It includes 4 recordings of native English speakers.
 The test consists of various question types to assess listening skills in different contexts. | The CELPIP Listening test lasts for about 47 to 55 minutes.
 It contains multiple parts with a range of questions designed to test how well you understand spoken English in everyday situations. |

-2. Reading Modules | The IELTS Reading test is 60 minutes long and is divided into 3 parts or passages.
-A total of 40 questions are asked to evaluate comprehension, inference, and vocabulary skills. | The CELPIP Reading test is 55 to 60 minutes long and consists of several sections.
+| 2.
+Reading Modules | The IELTS Reading test is 60 minutes long and is divided into 3 parts or passages.
+A total of 40 questions is asked to evaluate comprehension, inference, and vocabulary skills. | The CELPIP Reading test is 55 to 60 minutes long and consists of several sections.
 There are a total of 39 questions, focusing on understanding written information in practical settings. |

-3. Writing Modules | The IELTS Writing test takes 60 minutes to complete and contains two tasks: • Task 1 (Academic): Writing a summary or explanation based on a graph, table, or chart. • Task 1 (General Training): Writing a letter based on a given situation.
+| 3.
+Writing Modules | The IELTS Writing test takes 60 minutes to complete and contains two tasks: Task 1 (Academic): Writing a summary or explanation based on a graph, table, or chart.
+Task 1 (General Training): Writing a letter based on a given situation.
+Task 2: Writing an essay for both the Academic and General Training versions. | The CELPIP Writing test takes 53 to 60 minutes and consists of two tasks: Write an email based on a given scenario.
+Write a response to a survey question, explaining opinions or providing suggestions. |

-4. Speaking Modules | The IELTS Speaking test is conducted in a face-to-face format with an examiner.
-It lasts between 11 and 14 minutes and is divided into three parts, including personal introduction, discussion, and opinion-based questions. | The CELPIP Speaking test is entirely computer-based where candidates record their answers using a microphone.
+| 4.
+Speaking Modules | The IELTS Speaking test is conducted in a face-to-face format with an examiner.
+It lasts between 11 and 14 minutes and is divided into three parts, including a personal introduction, discussion, and opinion-based questions. | The CELPIP Speaking test is entirely computer-based, where candidates record their answers using a microphone.
 It lasts between 15 and 20 minutes and includes eight tasks, such as giving advice, expressing opinions, and describing situations. |